 How to Get a Quote from Choice Home Warranty

-In order to get a free quote from Choice Home Warranty, you just need to fill out a simple form online.
+To get a free quote from Choice Home Warranty, you just need to fill out a simple form online.
 In addition to your personal and contact information, you’ll also be asked a few questions related to your property.
 You’ll need to enter the following:

 - Property address